 And it seems their fears about the jeopardy within their current location was well-founded.
-The Papua New Guinean defence forces will take no “arbitrary action” against the men who refuse to leave the detention centre inside Lombrum naval base, its commanding officer, Begsy Karaki has said.
+The Papua New Guinean defence forces would take no “arbitrary action” against the men who refuse to leave the detention centre inside Lombrum naval base, its commanding officer, Begsy Karaki said.
 HOWEVER, he added that the group would be forcefully removed if necessary.

 The “grand chief” of Papua New Guinea, Sir Michael Somare, then spoke out, accusing the Australian and PNG governments of lacking human dignity and respect over the Manus Island standoff.
-His retirement, he said, has allowed him to speak freely and directly …
+His retirement, he said, allowed him to speak freely and directly …

 “Acts of violence have been perpetrated with impunity and worse still lives have been lost.
 Yet your governments are indifferent about why people risk so much making the perilous journey to start new lives. … To exploit the vulnerabilities of neighbours like PNG and Nauru is disgraceful enough but to treat human beings with complete apathy is ruthless and insensible.
 Descendants of many Australians who are opposed to boat people also arrived by boat before and after federation in Australia.
 The hypocrisy is astounding.”

-The treatment at the hands of Australia is undoubtedly what has led the Manus detainees to the following objective …
+The treatment at the hands of Australia is undoubtedly what led the Manus detainees to the following objective …

 So when newly elected New Zealand Prime Minister Jacinda Ardern restated her country’s offer to take 150 of the abandoned refugees, there was some hope for a positive outcome for at least some of the men.
 However, the Australian Prime Minister reportedly seemed determined to continue to add yet more illogical cruelty to the the roundly condemned approach to asylum seekers by rejecting the offer … despite the fact that Australia had been called on by the United Nations to restore power and services to the Manus Island Centre.
 In a blunt statement issued in Geneva, Zeid Raad al-Hussein, the UN High Commissioner for Human Rights, described the situation on the Papua New Guinea island as an “unfolding humanitarian emergency“.
 Through a spokesperson, Prince Zeid stated that: